dodopizza/.github/profile/README.md

 # Technology stack

 * All our services are .NET- and Linux-based and run in Kubernetes.
-* 16 ASP.NET Core services as parts of the monolith and 30+ more as standalone services.
+* 16 ASP.NET Core services as parts of the monolith and 50+ more as standalone services.
 * Frontend: React + TypeScript.
 We are migrating from Angular in some places.
 * Mobile apps: native iOS & Android development for clients' apps and Flutter in our app for couriers.
-* 32 clustered MySQL databases.
+* 39 clustered MySQL databases.
-* Azure, Yandex Cloud, RabbitMQ (we are migrating to Kafka), Kusto, CosmosDB, and Redis.
+* Azure, Yandex Cloud, Kafka, Kusto, CosmosDB, and Redis.
 * Detailed production monitoring with Prometheus, visualization with Grafana, and log collection by Azure Data Explorer.

 # Technology radars